Patent examiner

 You don't need legal experience before joining the IPO as you'll be trained in the relevant legal and practical skills once you're in post.

 To work for the EPO, you'll need to be a citizen of one of the member states of the European Patent Organisation and have a Masters degree (or equivalent) in physics, chemistry, engineering or natural sciences.
-You'll also need thorough knowledge of one of the three official languages (English, French and German) and a working knowledge of the other two.
-In exceptional cases, they may accept a thorough knowledge of one official language and working knowledge of another, as long as you are willing to learn the third language and reach the accepted level of skill.
+You'll also need excellent knowledge of one of the three official languages (English, French and German) and a working knowledge of the other two.
+Alternatively, you will need excellent knowledge of English and a willingness to learn the other two languages and reach a certain standard within a set time frame.

 For more information on how to become a patent examiner at the EPO, see Work as a patent examiner.